toralf/torutils/README.md

 @daily  /root/ipv4-rules.sh update; /root/ipv6-rules.sh update
 ```

-[issue](https://github.com/toralf/torutils/issues) reports about any findings are welcome.
+I appreciate reports about any findings via the [issue](https://github.com/toralf/torutils/issues) tracker.

 ### Details

-The DDoS scripts creates generic filter rules for the local network, ICMP, ssh, DHCP and (if defined) additional services.
+The DDoS scripts creates generic filter rules for the local network, ICMP, ssh, DHCP and (if given) additional services.

-Then this rule set is applied ¹:
+Then this rule set is applied¹:

-1. trust connection attempt from trusted Tor authorities/Snowflake servers
+1. trust any connection attempt from a trusted Tor authority server
-2. block the source ² for 36 hours if the connection attempt rate from the source to the Tor port exceeds > 4/min ³ within last 2 minutes
+2. block the source² for 36 hours if the connection attempt rate from the source to the Tor port exceeds > 4/min³ within last 2 minutes
-3. ignore the connection attempt if there are already 8 established connections to the Tor port (max allowed relays per ip address)
+3. ignore the connection attempt if there are already 8 established connections to the Tor port (8 is the allowed relay amount per ip address)
 4. accept the connection attempt to the Tor port

-¹ for IPv4 with "source" a single ip address is meant, for IPv6 a /80 block is meant
+¹ for IPv4 with "source" a single ip address is meant, for IPv6 a /72 CIDR block is meant

 ² the value is derived from [ticket 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146)

 ³ for IPv4 look [here](./ipv4-rules.sh#L45), for IPv6 [here](./ipv6-rules.sh#L49)

-If the parsing of the Tor config and/or of the SSH config fails then:
+If the DDoS script fails to parse either the Tor/SSH config then report this please and overrule parsing by:

 1. define the local running relay/s explicitly at the command line after the keyword `start`, e.g.: